 - We are not a drinking club… although we have plenty of wine, scotch and cognac snobs among us, we also in fact have some recovering alcoholics among us.
 We are always sensitive to them.

-- We are not a cigar club…but thanks to our founder’s propensity for a good cigar, there may be some truth to that.
-There’s never any shortage of quality cigars and the accompanying conversations.
+- We are not a cigar club… but there’s never any shortage of quality cigars and the accompanying conversations.
 A great cigar is a great way to start a friendship.

 “Most men lead lives of quiet desperation…”

 Men, especially those working in the marketplace, are isolated and alone, distracted and often overwhelmed.
 They are looking for more from their limited and superficial friendships.
 The pressures and temptations for men are great.
 NCS gives guys a place to form deep friendships and experience real growth in Jesus.